4 reasons not to get excited about Russia’s COVID-19 ‘vaccine’

-If there’s one holy grail in the world today, it’s a vaccine for SARS-CoV-2, the virus that causes Covid-19.
+If there’s one holy grail in the world today, it’s a vaccine for SARS-CoV-2, the virus that causes COVID-19.
 Billions are being poured into vaccine research around the world by both governments and private industry, hoping that such a vaccine can save lives and stabilize the global economy at the same time.

 As of today, that holy grail has been found–or, at least, Russia claims it has.
 Russian President Vladimir Putin has announced his country has approved the world’s first SARS-CoV-2 vaccine for widespread use.
 And the president expects vaccinations to start for high-risk groups of people in the country in October.
 However, there are several reasons no one should get excited by this news.
 Here’s why: